About The Blog

 - I think it’s important to include women, people of color, LGBTQ+ people, people with disabilities, and other marginalized groups.

 - I’m pro choice.
-(I dislike abortion but don’t believe in forcing people to be pregnant against their will.
+(I don’t love abortion but don’t believe in forcing people to be pregnant against their will.
 I think the pro life movement fails to use research-based methods to reduce abortions.)

 - I may make mistakes or say insensitive things by accident.
 If so, please tell me so that I can fix and learn from my error.